nortxort/pinylib/README.md

 ## Submitting an issue.
 Issues posted should be about pinylib and **only** pinylib.

-Before submitting an issue, please read thru the [issues](https://github.com/nortxort/pinylib/issues) section, including already closed issues.
+Before submitting an issue, please read through the [issues](https://github.com/nortxort/pinylib/issues) section, including already closed issues.
 If you do not find an answer to your issue, then please provide as much info as possible when opening an issue.
 Possible info could be:

 * Python version including subversion.
 * Pinylib version.